Lyndon Hill

 $ file Wilhelm.wav

-Wilhelm.wav: RIFF (little-endian) data, WAVE audio, Microsoft PCM,16 bit, mono 48000 Hz
+Wilhelm.wav: RIFF (little-endian) data, WAVE audio, Microsoft PCM, 16 bit, mono 48000 Hz

 If it says Microsoft PCM then the WAVE file should be compatible.
+Windows seems to prefer 16 bit files.

 I found the Wilhelm scream online and converted it using audacity.
 This is a great sound to use for alarms.